jericho3110/.github/profile/README.md

-# Welcome Arantic Tutorials! 🎊
+# Welcome to Arantic Tutorials! 🎊

 ### We believe that Education should be free and easily accessed by people all around the world.